Show All Answers

-Subdivision exemptions include recombination plats, divisions of parcels greater than 10 acres with no street right-of-way dedication, public acquisition of land for streets or transportation corridors, and the division of tracts not greater than two acres into three lots or less where the resultant lots meet or exceed the standards of the Town of Morehead City.
-There is a $25 fee for staff review of subdivision exemption plats.
+Subdivision Exemptions include combination or recombination plats of previously recorded lots, ten (10) acres or more divisions, public acquisition, and the division of two (2) acres or less into three (3) lots or less, where the resultant lots meet or exceed the standards of the Town of Morehead City.

-A minor subdivision is defined as the division of 5 acres or less into 5 or fewer lots and which creates no new public or private streets or roads, no right-of-way dedication, and no new easements except for electrical, drainage, cable, or telephone easements, and no utility extensions.
+A Minor Subdivision is defined as the division of five (5) acres or less into five (5) or fewer lots, which creates no new public or private streets or roads, no right-of-way dedication, and no new easements except for electrical, drainage, cable, or telephone easements, and no utility extensions.
+All Minor Subdivisions are reviewed by Planning Staff.

-A major subdivision is any division of land that does not fall under the classification of minor subdivision or subdivision exemption.
-Major subdivisions are reviewed by the Planning Board and Council in a multiple step process.
+A Major Subdivision is any division of land that does not fall under the classification of Excluded Subdivision or Minor Subdivision.
+Major Subdivisions are reviewed by the Planning Board and Council in a multiple step process.